hiciefte/translate-java-property-files/README.md

 ## Features

 - **Automated Translation**: Uses OpenAI (e.g., GPT-4) to translate text.
-- **Git Integration**: Detects changed files in a target Git repository and commits new translations (GPG signed).
+- **Git Integration**: Detects changed files in a target Git repository and commits new translations (GPG signed and **Verified** on GitHub).
 - **Transifex Integration**: Pulls existing translations from Transifex and pushes updated translations back.
 - **GitHub Pull Requests**: Automatically creates pull requests for new translations.
 - **Glossary Support**: Ensures consistent terminology using a `glossary.json` file.
 - **Self-Contained GPG Signing**: Uses a dedicated GPG key built into the Docker image for signing commits.
+Commits are configured to appear as "Verified" on GitHub.
 - **Dockerized Environment**: Runs as a Docker container for consistent and portable deployment.
 - **Scheduled Execution**: Utilizes an in-container cron job for daily automated runs.
 - **Comprehensive Logging**: Detailed logs for cron execution, script operations, and translation tasks.